UtkarshReddyNathala/Python-Pyspark-ETL-/docs/readme.md

 1. **Data Generation (for testing/demo)**

-   * Creates synthetic Customers, Stores, Products, Salespersons, and Transactions using Faker.
+   * Creates synthetic data using Faker and is uploaded to Amaon S3

 2. **AWS S3 Integration**